bbatsov/emacsredux/_posts/2019-01-10-the-emacs-year-in-review.md

 1.0 release and Projectile to the next level.
 I'm also planning to work a bit on `project.el`, so it'd play nicer with Projectile and provide a better foundation for tools like Projectile.

+I also have some vary vague plans to work on improving `erlang-mode`, take a stab at creating a new `asciidoc-mode` and maybe play a bit with Haskell-related packages (if I finally manage to learn Haskell that is).
+Time will tell whether any of this is going to happen.

 I'm try to be more active here, but I'm not making any promises.
+The last couple of years really drained me and as much I'd love to work on many things it would probably be best for me not to work on anything at all.

 ## Closing Thoughts